bitovi/react-to-web-component/docs/api.md

     - If `options.props` is an array of string (prop names), the type of those props will be `String`.

   A new class inheriting from `HTMLElement` is returned.
-This class can be directly passed to `customElements.define` as follows:
+This class is of type CustomElementConstructor can be directly passed to `customElements.define` as follows:

 ```js
 customElements.define(